 Children are entitled to attend Nursery from the term after they turn 3 years old.
 This consists of the Government entitlement of 15 free hours per week, Monday to Friday either every morning (8.45am to 11.45am) or every afternoon (12.45pm to 3.45pm).

 Working parents may be entitled to claim 30 free hours per week, Monday to Friday.
 To apply please go to www.childcarechoices.gov.uk.
 If your application is successful you will receive an 11-digit eligibility code which will need to be verified by the school.
 The outcome of your application must be received the term before you wish the 30 hours place to commence.

 To apply for a nursery place, please complete the online application form below.

-We have 3 intakes per year at Eglinton as long as there are spaces available to offer.
+We have up to 3 intakes per year at Eglinton as long as there are spaces available to offer.
 These intakes take place in September, January and April.
 After the admission of pupils with an education, health and care plan naming the school, if there are more applicants than places available priority will be given in the following order to: